Release Notes for Version 0.99 (Water Lily)

 the Misc subdirectory, which can greatly simplify conversion of

-the old FLORA-2 programs.
+the old Flora-2 programs.
 The file Misc/README explains how to use this

 program.